clusterpedia-io/clusterpedia/README.md

 [Lean More](https://clusterpedia.io/docs/usage/search/collection-resource/)

 ## Proposals
-### Automatic discovery and sync cluster resource<span id="discovery"></span>
-The resource used to represent the cluster in Clusterpedia is called *PediaCluster*, not a simple *Cluster*.

-**This is because Clusterpedia was originally designed to build on the existing multi-cluster management platform.**

-In order to keep the original intention, the first issue is that Clusterpedia should not conflict with the resources in the existing multi-cluster platform.
-Cluster is a very common resource name that represents a cluster.

-In addition, in order to better connect with the existing multi-cluster platform and enable the connected clusters automatically complete resource synchronization, we need a new mechanism to discover clusters.
-This discovery mechanism needs to solve the following issues:
-* Get the authentication info to access the cluster
-* Configure conditions that trigger the lifecycle of PediaCluster
-* Set the default policy and prefix name for resource synchronization

-This feature will be discussed and implemented in detail in Q1 or Q2 2022.

 ### Perform more complex control over resources<span id="complicated"></span>
 In addition to resource search, similar to Wikipedia, Clusterpedia should also have simple capability of resource control, such as watch, create, delete, update, and more.